cynraw/Data_Structures/README.md

 # LEET CODE PROBLEMS
 ## Linked List Cycle
 - Linked List Cycle involves detecting whether a linked list contains a cycle.
 A cycle exists if a node in the list points back to a previous node, forming a loop.
 This can be solved using Floyd’s Cycle Detection Algorithm, also known as the Tortoise and Hare algorithm.
+### Tortoise and Hare algorithm
+- Floyd's tortoise and hare algorithm moves two pointers at different speeds through the sequence of values until they both point to equal values.